 St. John's Anglican Cemetery©Copyright: Susan Foster

-The Old Nipissing Road was another of the failed colonization routes opened by the government in the mid 19th century.
-Now known as The Ghost Town Trail, this early pioneer route tells a sad story of failed farms, disease, staggering rates of child mortality and mind numbing hardships.
-Dufferin Bridge was one of the early casualties.
+The Old Nipissing Road was one of many failed colonization routes opened by the government in the mid 19th century.
+Now known as "The Ghost Town Trail," this early pioneer route tells a sad story of failed farms, horrific plagues, staggering rates of child mortality and mind numbing hardships.
+Dufferin Bridge was an early casualty.

 The opening of the road attracted numerous settlers to the rugged bush of Parry Sound District.
 Most arrived during the early to mid 1870s and included people like John and Jane Clark (also spelled Clarke), James and Martha Vigrass, John Morden and his wife Mary Brown from Markham, and Richard and Frances Irwin from Ireland.
 Clark was a lumberman, Vigrass a carpenter, and Irwin a hotel keeper.
 Irwin put Dufferin Bridge on the map with the opening of a post office in 1878.
 One directory described it as an "embryo village" with a store, hotel and saw mill.

 The first saw mill was owned by Clark, one of Dufferin Bridge's earliest settlers, who arrived in 1873.
 The Clarks were preceded by the Mordens who arrived with their family in 1872.
 The Morden family settled along the Muskrat Valley Road (later Dufferin Bridge Road) just east of the town site in what became known as the "Morden settlement."
 Other residents included James Perkins and Ed Woods.
 An Orange Hall, shared with North Seguin, was located on lot 41, Concession A, which was owned by W. Adams.